CANCER OF THE FEMALE GENITAL TRACT & SSD BENEFITS

 CERVICAL CANCER

 Cervical cancer is the second most common cancer in women worldwide.
 The symptoms of cervical cancer are difficult to identify.
-However, early detection of cervical cancer is key to successful treatment.
+However, finding the cancer early is key to successful treatment.
 Therefore, it is important for women to be aware of the signs and symptoms of this disease.
 These include abnormal bleeding between periods and pain during sex.

 It also includes unusual discharge from the vagina, pelvic pain or pressure, and changes in bladder or bowel habits.
 If you experience any of these symptoms, it is important to visit with your doctor as soon as possible.